zoisite-rb/zoisite-rb/guides/source/configuring.md

 #### `config.dom_testing_default_html_version`

-Controls whether an HTML4 parser or an HTML5 parser is used by default by the test helpers in Action View, Action Dispatch, and `rails-dom-testing`.
+Controls whether an HTML4 parser or an HTML5 parser is used by default by the test helpers in Action View, Action Dispatch, and `zoisite-dom-testing`.

 The default value depends on the `config.load_defaults` target version: